ndg24/Therapy-Verse/README.md

 - **Recurrent Neural Networks (RNNs):** By implementing RNNs, the chatbot achieves dynamic sequence generation, enabling the generation of coherent and contextually relevant responses.

 ## Features

-Our chatbot is designed to deliver a comprehensive mental wellness experience, powered by state-of-the-art features:

 - **Empathetic Conversations:** Utilizing sentiment analysis and contextual understanding, the chatbot offers empathetic and supportive conversations that resonate with users' emotional states.
 - **Intent Recognition:** Employing advanced intent recognition models, the chatbot accurately identifies user needs and tailors responses to address individual queries and concerns.